peer-open-source/xara-docs/source/user/manual/material/ndMaterials/Orthotropic.rst

 Orthotropic Material Wrapper
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This command is used to construct an Orthotropic material object.
+This command is used to construct an Orthotropic material.
 It is a wrapper that can convert any 3D (Linear or Nonlinear) constitutive model to an orthotropic one.

 .. function:: nDMaterial Orthotropic $matTag $theIsoMatTag $Ex $Ey $Ez $Gxy $Gyz $Gzx $vxy $vyz $vzx $Asigmaxx $Asigmayy $Asigmazz $Asigmaxyxy $Asigmayzyz $Asigmaxzxz